-Sorting the CDC 500 cohort on sleep
+Analyze the CDC 500 cities for sleep health

 Introduction